Learning Stance Embeddings from Signed Social Graphs: Experiments

 \subsection{Learning topic embeddings for topic-agnostic approaches}

-We investigate learning topic embeddings separately from user node embeddings in order to understand the value of jointly learning these as we propose.
-In order to explore this, we alter how we train a link prediction classifier for topic-agnostic approaches to also learn a topic embedding table.
+We investigate learning topic embeddings separately from user node embeddings for topic-agnostic baselines.
+Because these methods do not jointly optimize the topic embeddings as part of a shared objective, we need to learn topic embeddings post- user embedding training.
+In order to do so, we alter how we train a link prediction classifier for topic-agnostic approaches to also learn a topic embedding table.
 For topic-aware \sem-methods, we instead opt to freeze this topic embedding table to what was learned during graph embedding.
+The intent of this experiment is to evaluate the value of jointly learning the topic embeddings along with node embeddings (as \sem~does), versus learning user and topic embeddings sequentially with methods agnostic to topics.
 As depicted in Figure \ref{fig:lr_classifier}, for a given edge $e=(u_1, u_2, w, t)$, this classifier takes as input the pre-trained user embeddings $u_1$ and $u_2$ combined with a topic embedding $t$ learned as part of this classifier training process for topic-agnostic approaches.
 We combine these embeddings similarly to how we propose in Section~\ref{subsec:overview} for training \sem: The user embedding $u_2$ and topic embeddings $t$ are combined via functions $\sigma(\cdot, \cdot)$ matching the choices for $\sigma$ that combine the graph-embedding learned user and topic embeddings defined in Section \ref{models}.
 The resulting vector is combined with $u_1$ user embedding vector via functions $\Phi(\cdot, \cdot)$ defined in Table~\ref{tab:operations}.
 The resulting edge embedding is the input to the LR classifier.
 Note that we deliberately combine the topic embedding with the user embedding $u_2$ only.
 Indeed edge operations $\ell_1$ and $\ell_2$ in Table~\ref{tab:operations} involve the difference between source and target node embeddings.
 So combining the topic embedding into source and target embeddings would cancel each other out.
 Note also that when we set $\sigma$=mask, we effectively ignore this learned (or frozen topic embedding), reducing to the same setting for LR in Table~\ref{tab:simple_knn_lr}.
 For other values of $\sigma$ the topic embedding (learned or frozen from graph embedding) is used for edge prediction.

 In Table \ref{tab:lrclassifier}, for each $\sigma$ and graph embedding approach, we report the best AUC found over functions $\Phi$.
 The performance of \sem-\textit{addition} remains unmatched by the topic-agnostic methods even when topic-agnostic approaches learn topic embeddings during classifier training.
 Performance is still significantly degraded compared to our best results in Table~\ref{tab:simple_knn_lr}, demonstrating that training topic and node embeddings in tandem remains the most beneficial way to incorporate context (topic) into stance detection on signed graphs.
 We do note however that for \sem-variant performance decreases if we use the learned topic embedding at test time.